-However, if you want to protect your BitTorrent experience, you may be curious to see our Best VPN for Torrenting ranking.
+However, if you want to protect your P2P experience, you may be curious to see our Best VPN for Torrenting ranking.

-We don’t think so.
-In fact, we know so: Nope, nada.
 All you have is the Help & support page on the official site.
 You can browse the relatively good knowledge base, the FAQ, the Opera forums, and the Opera blogs for help.
-But you can forget about getting live chat support for your Opera VPN, which is obviously a drawback; not that it would add too much value in this case, though.
+But you can forget about getting live chat support for your Opera VPN; not that it would add too much value in this case.

 You can’t do better than free, right?

-Yes, it is all free without the disruption of ads or other tricks.
-Yes, it is very easy to use.
-And, yes, there is also way too much sensitive logging and data sharing going on in the background.
+Yes, it’s all free without the disruption of ads or other tricks.
+Yes, it’s very easy to use.
+And, yes, there’s also way too much sensitive logging and data sharing going on in the background.

 If you don’t care about your privacy and just want a free proxy service that can be really fast, then forget everything I’ve said and download it now before they put a price tag on it!